Cynsar-Capital/cynsar-capital-web/content/pages/index.md

   - type: FeatureHighlightSection
     colors: colors-d
     backgroundSize: full
-    title: New forms of credit cycle
+    title: Impact fund for t
     text: >
       Investing in people ,  ideas and projects that are fundamentally different and are observing sustainable goals.